nahidrasel/OrangeHRM_Cypress/README.md

-# Orange HRM Web Automation
+# Orange HRM Cypress Web Automation
 Cypress is a next generation front end testing tool built for the modern web.
 This is a sample project which you can use to start your E2E testing with Cypress.
 ## Introduction
 The following document contains setup npm, how to run cypress automation project of the OrangeHRM demo website.